7 Min Read

 We will also assess your jaw movement and listen for any abnormal sounds your jaw might be making.
 Once we have determined that your facial pain is a result of TMJ, we can begin discussing available treatment options.

-Depending on the origins of your particular disorder — whether you are experiencing TMJ as a result of teeth-grinding, dental trauma, a poor bite position or arthritis — you have several treatment options that can help alleviate your discomfort.
+Depending on the origins of your particular disorder — whether you are experiencing TMJ as a result of teeth-grinding, dental trauma, a poor bite position, or arthritis — you have several treatment options that can help alleviate your discomfort.
 Before you move forward with your treatment, your dentist will advise you on which treatment will be most effective for you.
 Your options may include:

 If you grind your teeth, you may benefit from a night guard that you wear as you sleep.
 The device provides a layer of cushioning between your upper and lower dental arches and absorbs the pressure as they clench together.
 A night guard can ease much of the pain from TMJ and is customized to fit comfortably within your mouth.

 BOTOX® is another method of treatment that has recently been shown to alleviate TMJ pain.
 BOTOX® is used as a temporary muscle relaxant that commonly aids in wrinkle reduction, but can also be used to calm jaw muscles if they are contracting from a malfunctioning temporomandibular joint.
 With regular injections every three months, your muscles will continue to relax and allow your jaw to move freely.

 To treat issues with your bite position, accelerated adult orthodontics can help return your teeth to a comfortable alignment and keep TMJ symptoms from worsening.
 Treatment may include clear braces and other aesthetically-pleasing orthodontic solutions to help shift teeth back into place.

 Other treatments include oral medications, such as anti-inflammatories and muscle relaxants, physical therapy to help strengthen the jaw muscles and make the pain more tolerable.